rackerlabs/docs-style-guide/style-guide/terminology/alphabetical-terms.rst

        words and don't capitalize it.
    * - data store
      -
-     - For technical documentation, use *data store* as two words. **Note**:
-       The Rackspace Marketing Style Guide specifies one word instead of two.
+     - For technical documentation, use *data store* as two words.
+For marketing documentation, remember that the Rackspace Marketing Style Guide specifies one word instead of two, so use *datastore* instead.
    * - database
      -
      - Use *database* as one word.